 In 2008, Phil underwent iliac artery surgery to his left leg, cutting his season short.
 However, he still holds great aspirations for Team Type 1.
-He hopes to earn a spot for Team Type 1 in the Tour de France by 2012.
-He would also like to see a group health insurance plan for people with diabetes in the future.
+He is currently advocating for a group health insurance plan for people with diabetes in the future.

 Phil Southerland currently resides in Atlanta, GA.
 He actively maintains a blog, and is often featured in articles of various publications.Download Bio